 Expenses – Range: 40% to 20% of revenue

-This area also has quite a bit of variability.
+This area is also quite variable.
 This variability is due to the range of work settings and how they vary in costs.
 Once one gets beyond salary expense, the next largest expense category will be the costs for an office.

 Of course, the least expensive space is one’s home.
 Indeed many therapists do designate an area in their home for their psychotherapy practice.
 This approach especially exploded during the COVID pandemic.
 Certainly, this approach is very efficient and inexpensive.
 But, of course, the downside is the lack of privacy.
 Furthermore, some settings may diminish a sense of professionalism.
 Still, it works in some communities and is becoming more popular as teletherapy becomes more popular.

 More often, therapists rent or lease space in professional buildings.
 This setting more readily provides the privacy and professionalism many clients desire.
 But there is an increased cost.
 I have written about space issues in this post – Finding your community: The location and space.

-Most find that using the rough estimate of 35% of income going to expenses is pretty close, no matter how large or small your practice is.
+Most find that using the rough estimate of 35% of income going to expenses, will be pretty close no matter how large or small your practice is.

 Benefit costs and taxes

 The cost of benefits is a tricky area.
 We all want and need benefits.
 Yet, the reality in private practice is that profitability comes first.
 Without profit, there is no money to pay for benefits.
 But with profits, benefits can become quite generous.
 It is all up to you as the owner.
 I’ll leave the estimating of these costs up to you.

 And likewise, one’s tax obligation is going to depend on many factors.
-Here is one website that calculates pay that state, federal, and some local taxes into account: SmartAsset.com.
+Here is a website that calculates pay that state, federal, and some local taxes into account: SmartAsset.com.
 You would have to calculate the cost of benefits separately.
 Take-home pay will, of course, have taxes and benefits taken out.

 Calculating Psychotherapist Pay: Putting it together

 Below is a calculator for you to use to calculate a therapist’s annual salary.
 You can play with the numbers and see where you come out.
 Have fun!!